kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 * If policy requires it, `create_ticket` opens a **returns** ticket (e.g., `[TCK-531]`).
 * Final answer references both digital policy and ticketing rule, plus any amounts.

-If no ticket is created, confirm the agent’s branching logic in the LangGraph trace and that `[TCK-531]` conditions are actually met for your KB.
+If no ticket is created, confirm the agent's branching logic in the LangGraph trace and that `[TCK-531]` conditions are actually met for your KB.

 ---

-## 8. KB Swap: "Good" vs "Bad" Policies (RAG Contrast Demo)
+## 8. Knowledge Base Swap: "Good" vs "Bad" Policies (RAG Contrast Demo)

 To demonstrate KB-driven behavior: